About the Book

 Heartbroken, Simonetta focuses her full attention on saving her home and pours her love for Bernardino in her experiments with almond flavoured liqueur, eventually creating the famous Amaretto di Saronno.
-The bittersweet liqueur becomes sensationally popular, ensuring Simonetta’s future and that of Saronno, but Simonetta’s happiness is soon marred by the escalation in violence towards the Jews which has tragic consequences for her close friend, Manodorata, and his family.

 I have to admit when I first started reading The Madonna of the Almonds, I found it incredibly slow and was tempted to give up on it more than once, however something always drew me back into the story despite myself.
 By the end, I was so enchanted by the setting and the characters, I didn’t want to leave them behind.